velankanisys/velankanisys-chef-pantry/cookbooks/README.md

 [java, mysql, database, xfs, aws] by [Opscode](https://github.com/opscode/cookbooks)

-For more information and customized Cookbook development for Data Center Automation, talk to us via consulting@velankani.net
+For more information and customized Cookbook development for Infrastructure Automation, talk to us via consulting@velankani.net